phunware/maas-alerts-ios-sdk/README.md

 pod 'PWAlerts', '~>1.3.0'
 ````

-PWAlerts has a dependency on MaaSCore.framework, which is available here: https://github.com/phunware/maas-core-ios-sdk
+PWAlerts has a dependency on PWCore.framework, which is available here: https://github.com/phunware/maas-core-ios-sdk

 It's recommended that you add the MaaS frameworks to the 'Vendor/Phunware' directory.
-Then add the MaaSCore.framework and PWAlerts.framework to your Xcode project.
+Then add the PWCore.framework and PWAlerts.framework to your Xcode project.

 The following frameworks are required:
 ````
-MaaSCore.framework
+PWCore.framework
 ````

 Scroll down for implementation details.